Lock in a competitive fixed rate with one of Australia's largest and most trusted banks

 - Full offset facility (for one year fixed rate only).
-If you have a linked ANZ account, you can use this account as a 100% offset account.
-Any funds you have in this account will reduce the mortgage principal, and subsequently any interest charges.
+If you have a linked ANZ account, you can use this account as a 100% offset account, reducing the amount on which interest is calculated.
 This is only available if you fix a rate for one year.

 How to apply